MicrosoftDocs/Devices-docs/surface-hub/install-manage-surface-hub-3-pack.md

 - [United States](https://microsoft-hub.tes-amm.com/_Content/en-US/)

 > [!TIP]
-> Since both cartridges appear almost identical, we added two bumps to the edge of the Surface Hub 3 Pack cartridge.
+> Since both cartridges appear almost identical, we added two bumps to the edge of the Surface Hub 3 Compute Cartridge cartridge.
 These bumps are located on the opposite side of the power socket, helping you differentiate between the two models.

 ## Wallpaper installation